gogoair/react-combo-select/README.md

 ```

 ### map
 If you want to display data from objects, use map!
 You need to define object with key objects text and value.
 Text will be the one you display as a text, and value is returning in a onChange function as a paramater.
 If you want to return whole object, put value=true (boolean).
-Default is ```javascript map={text: 'text', value: 'value'}```, which means you will have collection of objects, and on select value will be returned and text will be shown in select.
+Default is ```map={text: 'text', value: 'value'}```, which means you will have collection of objects, and on select value will be returned and text will be shown in select.

 ```javascript